ovidiuparvu/ovidiuparvu.github.io/_posts/2024-04-03-accelerate-reading-notes.md

     - Limit work in progress (WIP) to drive process improvement and increase throughput;
     - Create and maintain visual displays showing key quality and productivity metrics and the current status of work (and defects).
     - Use data from application performance and infrastructure monitoring tools to make business decisions on a daily basis.
-- Use a lightweight change approval process (e.g. pair programming or intrateam code review) combined with a deployment pipeline to detect and reject bad changes.
+- Use a lightweight change approval process (e.g. pair programming or intra-team code review) combined with a deployment pipeline to detect and reject bad changes.
     - Approval by an external body (such as a manager or CAB) simply does not work to increase the stability of production systems, measured by the time to restore service and change fail rate.
 - Test your product's design and business model by performing user research frequently, from the very beginning of the product lifecycle.
 - Take an experimental approach to product development.